-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management ENERGY STAR certifications. with tighter regulations and building LEED and/or ENERGY STAR standards and benchmarks. certifications to be negligible, part of our due diligence process.
-Carbon taxes The growing threat of carbon tax legislation in the US, (Sanders-Boxer "Climate Protection Act") as well as implementation of carbon taxation in other countries where we operate including British Columbia, Canada and the United Kingdom result in an increase in capital expenditures for more energy efficient equipment and an increase in the costs of operations due to higher utility costs.
-Other: Increased capital and operational costs Up to 1 year Direct About as likely as not Low- medium Current risk management methods include (a) implementing internal awareness practices such as water and energy saving procedures company-wide, which aids in mitigating risks of any increased future utility costs; (b) installing energy efficient equipment in new construction projects to decrease carbon impact; and (c) anticipating carbon tax Current risk management methods include (a) implementing internal awareness practices such as water conservation and energy saving procedures company-wide, which will aid in mitigating risks of any increased future utility costs; (b) installing energy efficient equipment in new construction projects to decrease the carbon impact; and (c) anticipating state and local carbon We estimate costs associated with implementing internal awareness practices to be negligible and part of current business practices, the costs associated with the use of energy efficient equipment in new construction to account for 1% to 5% of construction costs, and the costs associated with anticipating state/local carbon tax policies in order to strategically institute capital expenditure programs to upgrade existing
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management US, (Sanders-Boxer "Climate Protection Act") as well as implementation of carbon taxation in other countries where we operate including British Columbia, Canada and the United Kingdom result in an increase in capital expenditures for more energy efficient equipment and an increase in the costs of operations due to higher utility costs. operational costs (a) implementing internal awareness practices such as water and energy saving procedures company-wide, which aids in mitigating risks of any increased future utility costs; (b) installing energy efficient equipment in new construction projects to decrease carbon impact; and (c) anticipating carbon tax policies to institute capital expenditure programs to upgrade existing inefficient buildings. (a) implementing internal awareness practices such as water conservation and energy saving procedures company-wide, which will aid in mitigating risks of any increased future utility costs; (b) installing energy efficient equipment in new construction projects to decrease the carbon impact; and (c) anticipating state and local carbon tax policies to strategically institute capital expenditure programs to upgrade existing inefficient buildings. internal awareness practices to be negligible and part of current business practices, the costs associated with the use of energy efficient equipment in new construction to account for 1% to 5% of construction costs, and the costs associated with anticipating state/local carbon tax policies in order to strategically institute capital expenditure programs to upgrade existing inefficient buildings to be in the hundreds of thousands of dollars.